Youngs4444/Small-Signal-Analysis-for-the-Characterization-of-Organic-Electrochemical-Transistors-/README.txt

 4. Demo
 - Follow “3.
-Instruction for use” in the ‘demo’ folder.
+Instruction for use”
 - Input parameters have already been assigned in the source code.
 - Copy and paste the source code in the command window.
+- Due to the limited storage, 'Result.txt' file is uploaded in Zenodo at 10.5281/zenodo.11093664.